-Hello from the other side of this cake which took me exactly five beautiful hours to decorate.
+Hello from the other side of this Passionfruit Vanilla Layer Cake which took me exactly five beautiful hours to decorate.
 I thought the #18 tip was going to be bigger than this but it ended up being teeny tiny!
 And I also may have been distracted by old episodes of Real Housewives of New York.
 I forgot how great/terrible/amazing they are.

 I’ve been in the throes of getting our house together.
 I’m trying to take my bedroom from dorm room to cozy and it’s taken a lot of planning and moving random things out of it (whole post coming soon!).
 I guess you can say spring cleaning has been in full effect and it feels SO nice.